EnricoAlvaro/FINAL_PROJECT-OOP/README.md

 • DeductiveRiddle and SyllogismRiddle inherit from the abstract class Riddle.

-• They override the abstract methods display() and checkAnswer().
+• They implement the abstract methods display() and checkAnswer().

 Polymorphism

 • The Riddle array stores different riddle objects (both deductive and syllogism), demonstrating polymorphic behavior.

-• Method overriding allows different display styles for each riddle type.
+• Overriding methods enables different display styles for each riddle type.

 Abstraction